Where can I find your recipes?

 I proudly support Hot Bread Kitchen, City Harvest, the Food Bank of New York City, World Central Kitchen, and Common Threads, to name only a few.

 I love a spicy Bloody Mary, a refreshing Moscow Mule, or a classic gin Martini with olives!

 Despite some of the incredibly intricate desserts I have enjoyed on Top Chef: Just Desserts, my all-time favorite desserts are from my childhood: Ice cream sandwiches and butterscotch pudding!

 How often do you cook at home?

 My job not only requires me to travel quite a bit, but when I am home I am expected to eat out on a regular basis.
 I usually cook at home at least twice during the week and always on the weekends.
 Since I am usually eating very rich foods for my job, I love to make simple, vegetarian dishes at home.

 What are your must-have ingredients?

 Lemons, limes, harissa, maple syrup, butter, Parmesan cheese, champagne, and dark chocolate.

 I love my Microplane, flexible fish spatula, large spoons (for tasting and basting), tongs, sharp knives, mortar and pestle, and key corkscrew.

-Domestically, I love trips to Aspen and San Francisco.
+Domestically, I love trips to Aspen and Palm Springs.
 Internationally, Bali, Vietnam, Barcelona, Tokyo, and Paris are at the top of my list.